How Many Protons Does Phosphorus Have

 Current Research on Phosphorus

 In materials science, phosphorus is being investigated for its potential in creating new materials with unique properties.
-For example, black phosphorus, a layered material similar to graphene, has attracted attention for its electronic and optical properties.
+As an example, black phosphorus, a layered material similar to graphene, has attracted attention for its electronic and optical properties.
 Researchers are also exploring the use of phosphorus in batteries and other energy storage devices.

 Environmental Concerns and Sustainable Use

 The use of phosphorus in fertilizers has significantly increased agricultural productivity, but it has also led to environmental concerns.
-Excessive use of phosphorus can result in runoff into rivers and lakes, leading to eutrophication.
+Plus, excessive use of phosphorus can result in runoff into rivers and lakes, leading to eutrophication.
 This process can cause algal blooms, which deplete oxygen levels in the water and harm aquatic life.

 Phosphorus in Modern Technology